 We’ve seen plenty of animation style video games in the past, starting with The Last Express (1997) and ending with recent Firewatch (2016), Darksiders: Genesis (2019) and Fortnite (2017).
 Of course, there were many more: XIII (2003), Bad Day L.A.
 (2006), Overwatch (2016), Realm Royale (2018), The Flame in the Flood (2016) and many others.
 The question is: why cel-shaded games have become so popular nowadays?
 Is it a long-term trend or a short-term tendency?
-Will it define the image of video games in the future or it will be substituted by something else?
+Will it define the image of video games in the future or will it be substituted by something else?

 To begin with, games with cartoon-like graphics always attracted developers throughout the world.
 The very first games had pixel-like graphics but with the evolution of genres they turned into something better like Aladdin, Tiny Toon Adventures, Lion King and other classic cult games, released on SEGA Genesis.
 Later, with the creation of new gaming systems developers decided to put an emphasis on realistic graphics, as a result the amount of games with cartoon-like visuals diminished significantly at that period of time.
 The strife for realistic look was the main objective of almost any producer in the world.
 They tried different techniques and new technologies; they had experiments with lighting and movement of characters.
 All of this lasted up until 2015 when it became clear that game technologies already reached its peak and can no longer evolve – better-looking products were very hard to design and they looked almost identical as games, published in previous years.
 Before that, the creation of improved visuals was justified; then it lost all of the sense in 2015, so developers and publishers started to switch to something new.
 As a result, animation style games began to appear at that period of time.